 The discussion paper and research can be found here:

-Responses to this paper will inform our draft statement of policy on consumer engagement, which will set expectations of the legal services regulators in relation to market transparency and public legal education initiatives.
-We plan to consult on this statement in summer 2021.
+The responses we received to this paper will inform our draft statement of policy on consumer engagement, which will set expectations of the legal services regulators in relation to market transparency and public legal education initiatives.
+We plan to consult on this statement after summer 2021.

 We are also working closely with the SRA, CLC and CILEx Regulation as they undertake a pilot scheme around quality indicators.
 We are encouraged by their work in this area and will take account of any emerging findings in our policy work.